Graduate Teacher Education Forms

 9. Full time students (9 hours per semester) applying to EMU’s main campus in Virginia must submit an EMU graduate student Health Evaluation before their second semester. www.emu.edu/studentlife/health/forms/

 International Students: In addition to the requirements above, International applicants must submit the following

 10. Nationality and country of birth.
 A financial certificate demonstrating the student’s “ability to pay” is required in order for the program to issue a student visa application (I-20 form).
 International applicants currently residing in the U.S. must indicate status with the U.S. Citizenship and Immigration Services.

 11. For applicants whose native language is not English, one of three conditions may be used to satisfy English proficiency.

 (1) A score of 550 on the paper-based or 80 on the internet-based Test of English as a Foreign Language (TOEFL).
 EMU’s institutional code is 5181.
 (2) A written recommendation from qualified personnel from EMU’s Intensive English Program.
-(3) An assessment by the Teacher Education Admissions Committee (TEAC) based upon certificates and national examinations completed by the applicant indicating the applicant’s English proficiency.
-Applicants who have studied and received a degree from a college or university where all instruction is in English are not required to submit English proficiency measures.
+(3) Evidence that the applicant studied and received a degree from a college or university where degree instruction was in English.

 Applications for Graduate Certificates

-1. A completed application to the Master of Arts in Education program with a nonrefundable application fee of $50.00.
+1. A completed application to the Graduate Teacher Education program with a nonrefundable application fee of $50.00.

 2. Official transcripts from the college or university attended for highest degree earned with evidence of degree conferred.